Life Science Angels

 Series A in 2018

-Virion Therapeutics, LLC is a biotechnology company focused on developing immune-based treatments for virally associated cancers and chronic viral infections.
-Founded in 2018 and headquartered in Newark, Delaware, the company offers innovative vaccines, ChiVax and ChiVax-gD, which aim to induce potent and sustained T cell-mediated immune responses against transformed or infected cells.
-These chimeric vaccine candidates have successfully completed pre-clinical testing, paving the way for clinical trials targeting diseases with significant unmet medical needs, such as HPV-induced cancers and chronic Hepatitis B infections.
-Virion Therapeutics combines scientific expertise with management experience to advance its immunotherapy platforms, which may ultimately improve patient outcomes in the fight against these challenging health issues.
+Virion Therapeutics, established in 2018 and based in Newark, Delaware, is a biotechnology company focused on developing immune-based treatments for virally-associated cancers and chronic viral infections.
+The company's primary products are ChiVax and ChiVax-gD vaccines, designed to induce potent and sustained T cell-mediated immune responses against transformed or infected cells.
+These vaccines have demonstrated promising results in pre-clinical testing and are poised for translation into clinical trials targeting diseases such as HPV-induced cancers and chronic Hepatitis B infections.

 Ark.one Health